hakonamatata/design-patterns-C-sharp/README.md

 I have for the most part written everything in a single .cs file to make it as easy as possible.

-To compile and run the strategy pattern example (assumes you have the csc compiler installed and added as a enviroment variable)
+To compile and run the strategy pattern example (assumes you have the csc compiler installed and added as a enviroment variable).
 Go to the correct folder, compile the .cs file to a runnable exe and run the program from the command line.

 Compile and run